tdwg/vocab/documentation-specification.md

 **4.2.2 Deprecating resources**

 Deprecation of a resource is an indication that the resource is invalid or no longer recommended for use.
 This is different from the situation where a resource is replaced by a newer version that is a modification of a previous version (section 4.3).
 In all cases, deprecation of a resource is indicated by assigning the property owl:deprecated with a value of "true" datatyped as xsd:boolean.
 An rdfs:comment property should provide a human-readable description of the circumstances of the deprecation.
 If another resource provides additional information or a possible replacement, a link should be made from the deprecated resource to the other resource using rdfs:seeAlso.

+When a resource is deprecated, that action represents a modification of that resource.
+Therefore, the value of dcterms:modified should be set to the date on which the decision to deprecate was made.
+After the resource is deprecated, there should be no additional modifications to the resource.
+So the dcterms:modified value of a deprecated resource represents the ending date of that resource's lifespan.

 At the standard level, deprecation occurs when a standard is assigned to the [Retired Standard](http://www.tdwg.org/standards/status-and-categories/) category.